 I-Pill Emergency Contraceptive in Bangladesh, 1 Tablet’s Purposes:

-Within 12 hours of having unprotected sex or contraceptive failure, the i Pill Emergency Contraceptive Pill, contains levonorgestrel, a progestin (female hormones).
+Within 12 hours of having unprotected sex or contraceptive failure, the i Pill, contains levonorgestrel, a progestin (female hormones).
 To stop an egg from being released from the ovary or sperm from fertilizing an egg, this method is employed (male reproductive cells).
 Pregnancy can be prevented by taking one tablet of i Pill Emergency Contraceptive Pill, 1 Tablet.
 If you are already pregnant, taking I Pill Emergency Contraceptive Pill, 1 Tab will not make you miscarry.

 The i-Pill Emergency Contraceptive Pill, 1 Tab, should be taken exactly as your doctor tells you to, in the amount and amount of time that they tell you.
 To avoid nausea, take i Pill Emergency Contraceptive Pill, 1 Tablet with a full meal.
 It should not be chewed or crushed, but rather swallowed whole.